Kingbird SolutionsKingbird Solutions

 DimensionKingbird StudioFull-Time Hire

 Time to impact1–2 weeks.
-Systems ship in the first sprint.3–6 months.
+Code shipping in the first sprint.3–6 months.
 Job posting, interviews, onboarding, then ramp.

-Experience levelFifteen years building ops, sales, and AI systems for small teams.
-Production-tested patterns on day one.Depends on the candidate you find.
+Experience levelFifteen years shipping software for small teams.
+Production-tested patterns and AI-native delivery on day one.Depends on the candidate you find.
 Senior talent at this level rarely takes a role at a 15–60 person company.

 FlexibilityScale up or down by quarter.
 Pause between projects.
 No severance, no morale hit.Letting someone go is expensive, slow, and affects the whole team.